box corrected (or, OCD)

 mudroom replaced timber

-So the mudroom rafter replacement begun today.
+So the mudroom rafter replacement began today.
 I bought a turnbuckle and found my stump-pulling cables and rigged up a way of pulling the 4×4 header (a.k.a. top plate) back to where it needs to be, 3-1/2 inches (9cm) from where it was.
 No easy task.
 It is held in place by the rafters.
 I have to disconnect each rafter and replace it with a new one as I go.

 Read more